mondlrr/CS544-Chat-Protocol/README.md

 - **Asynchronous Implementation**: The server can handle multiple clients concurrently, demonstrating the use of asyncio for asynchronous operations.
 - **Using Github as Deliverable Method**
 - **Implementation Robustness**: As suggested in the feedback from Project Part 3a, I needed to implement just two features: login and one-to-one messaging, for this individual project.
 However, I managed to also incorporate additional functionalities for one-to-many messaging and broadcasting.
+- **Demo Skills**: Provided a video demo with a voice-over demonstrating my running protocol and describing its key features